F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 - *static*, i.e., their size is known at compile type, and
 - *dynamic*, the size of which is computed at runtime

-We can use the array name to access the first elemnt of the array as it is the pointer to that element.
+We can use the array name to access the first element of the array as it is the pointer to that element.

 ### Static arrays